doocs/leetcode/lcof/面试题28. 对称的二叉树/README.md

 class Solution:
     def isSymmetric(self, root: TreeNode) -> bool:
-        def is_symmetric(left, right):
+        def dfs(a, b):
-            if left is None and right is None: return True
+            if a is None and b is None:
-            if left is None or right is None or left.val != right.val: return False
-            return is_symmetric(left.left, right.right) and is_symmetric(
-                left.right, right.left
-            )

-        if root is None:
                 return True
+            if a is None or b is None or a.val != b.val: return False
+            return dfs(a.left, b.right) and dfs(a.right, b.left)

-        return is_symmetric(root.left, root.right)
+        return dfs(root, root)
 ```

 ### **Java**